-- Offer meaningful and productive modified or alternate duties that are safe and within the worker’s functional abilities.
+- Offer safe and suitable modified or alternate duties that are safe and within the worker’s functional abilities.

 - Keep in touch with injured workers and the WCB throughout the Return to Work process – checking in with injured workers throughout their recovery helps them maintain a connection with the workplace and shows that they are valued.

 - Ensure supervisors and co-workers support injured workers during recovery and participate in the Return to Work process.

 - Educate your workforce on why returning to work is good for business and outline the expectations for supporting a worker in a modified or accommodated role.